safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 **9) Advanced Options**

 If you then expanded the *Advanced* options, there is the *Job Routing Tag* which can be used to associate the scheduled job with a specific FME Engine by specifying the name of the job routing tag associated with that engine.
-Enter *JobRouter2017* (the name of the tag that you created from the FME Server REST API).:
+Enter *JobRouter2017* (the name of the tag that you created from the FME Server REST API):

 ![](./Images/4.411.runWorkspaceAdvancedOptions.png)